TatianneNegri/RNAplonc/RNAplonc/README.txt

 The file weka.jar is in the download section in the compressed file RNAplonc.zip

-7 - result
+7 - Filter result

 Stars by using the output file from step 6 (resultado_end.txt), this novel script will help filter the output results for the final user.

+* withouth filter optional parameters:

->python3 FilterResults.py -c result.cds -r resultado_end.txt -o resultFinal.txt -p 0.5 -t 1
+>python3 FilterResults.py -c result.cds -r resultado_end.txt -o resultFinal.txt

 FilterResults.py = script to filter the lncRNA/mRNA results
 -c = result.cds = Name of the output file from step 4 - txCdsPredict
 -r = resultado_end.txt =  Name of the output file from step 6
 -o = resultFinal.txt = result display  (result display)

-Optional parameters:
+Filtering Optional parameters:

+>python3 FilterResults.py -c result.cds -r resultado_end.txt -o resultFinal.txt -p 0.5 -t 1

--p = 0.5* = Filter the output percentage in the terminal, float valeu between 0 and 1 -t = 1 = Filter the output type in the terminal, 1- lncRNA , 2-mRNA
+-p = 0.5* = Filter the output percentage, float valeu between 0 and 1
+-t = 1 = Filter the output by type: 1- lncRNA , 2-mRNA

 * According to WEKA official website (https://waikato.github.io/weka-wiki/making_predictions/), prediction value is the probability to belong to that class. >=0.5 will be considered lncRNAs.
 User is free to choose their threshold.
 However, close to 1 you will get less False Positive results.

-Any questions please contact us.
+Any questions, please contact us.